Cdogsnappy/WITWAI/README.md

 The model does not train well under these conditions, and is very sensitive to initialization.
 We found that when training for too long the model quickly experienced mode collapse, and so a small amount of training epochs are used.
 Without mode collapse, we get varying levels of accuracy.
 The saved model included reported an accuracy of ~6%.
 This is of course not a great result, but it is better than randomly guessing, as we have 23 classes which would have a random guess accuracy of ~4.5%.
+This could be due to chance from running the model multiple times, but we think that the model is learning, just not the proper things yet.

 # Demo